vivax3794/natrix/docs/src/components.md

 ### Updating State

 Updating state is done very similarly, but using [`E`](state::E), the [`.on`](html_elements::HtmlElement::on) method takes a callback that is called when the event is triggered.
-The callback takes a reference to the component and the event as arguments.
+The callback takes a reference to the component and the event as arguments, as well as a [`EventToken`](state::EventToken) which is used to access event-only apis.
 The event is passed as a generic type, so you can use any event that implements the [`Event`](events::Event) trait. the second argument will automatically be inferred to the type of the event. for example the [`Click`](events::Click) event will be passed as a [`MouseEvent`](web_sys::MouseEvent) type.

 ```rust,no_run
 # extern crate natrix;